Jojo4GH/nav/README.md

 ## Known Issues

-On Linux terminals the *escape* key is send as `ESC` which can also be the start of escape sequences to define other keys (e.g. arrow keys).
+- On Linux terminals the *escape* key is send as `ESC` which can also be the start of escape sequences to define other keys (e.g. arrow keys).
 This has the effect that the escape key can not be distinguished and will not work as intended on those platforms (may get resolved with [this issue](https://github.com/ajalt/mordant/issues/193)).
-For those terminals the default for exiting nav will be changed to *delete* until a solution is found.
+Escape keys must therefore be recognized with a small timeout leading to a small delay.

+- Symbolic link destinations are not shown and handled weirdly.

 ## ❤️ Powered by